Rayyanah-coder/File-Permissions-chmod-Flowchart-in-linux/README.md

 ---

 📊 Flowchart
-The project includes a flowchart image (see flowchart.png)
+The project includes a flowchart image (see flowchart.jpeg)